mcw-rcc/mcw-rcc.github.io/docs/grants.md

 The system includes a 215 TB NVMe scratch file system enabling high-performance file I/O during job processing.
 A second 1.77 PB file system provides persistent storage for active projects.
 A 100 Gbps network provides fast data transfer between file systems.

 RCC provides 1 TB of persistent storage to any MCW faculty member for free.
-Additional persistent storage is available for $60 per TB per year.
+Additional persistent storage is available for a fee.

 ## Data center and Network Facilities

 All RCC hardware is housed in a managed data center.
 This facility includes redundant HVAC cooling systems, redundant power distribution, UPS battery backup, and diesel-powered backup generators.
-All equipment is on dedicated subnets providing high-capacity redundant (1Gb) networking.
+All equipment is on dedicated subnets providing high-capacity redundant (1 Gbps) networking.
 The data center also has Internet 2 access through WiscNet.

 ## Staff and Support